tao08141/UDPlex/docs/load_balancer_en.md

 ### Using Availability Variables in Expressions

-In LoadBalancerComponent rule expressions, you can use variables in the format `available.tag` to check component availability, where `tag` is the component identifier.
+In LoadBalancerComponent rule expressions, you can use variables in the format `available_<tag>` to check component availability, where `tag` is the component identifier.

 For example: